nss-evening-cohort-3/simple-calculator-milestone-1-quiz-ryan-b-writin/README.md

 - There should be Unit Tests on all classes and methods you create.
 - Your solution should have at least 2 total projects.
 Unit Tests should be in it's own project.
 - This is an OOP focused class.
 Therefore, there will be classes.
 No implementations should be done within the `Program` class and `Main` method.
+- If a user submits an incomplete command or expression, the calculator should **not** attempt to evaluate it and print out a useful message.

 ## How it should work